danlythemanly/env/README.md

     emacsclient -e "(find-file \"$1\")"

-To use the bash aliases, I just add to my .bashrc the following:
+To use the bash aliases, run the install script to symlink the scripts to ~/bin, then add to your .bashrc the following:

-    . ~/projects/env/bash_android
+    . ~/env/bash_android
-    . ~/projects/env/bash_emacs
+    . ~/env/bash_emacs